 - 1. Enrolled at that school but has ceased to be enrolled on at least a half-time basis - 2.
 Has been accepted for enrollment at that school but failed to enroll on at least a half-time basis for the period for which the loan was intended - 3.
-Has changed his or her permanent address
+Has changed his or her permanent address.

-The Federal government requires the College to report student enrollment changes to the National Student Loan Data System (NSLDS) within sixty days.
-Out of a sample of forty students with enrollment status changes, one student's changes were not reported in a timely manner to the NSLDS.
-The College took 62 days to report the status change for this student.
+The Federal Government requires the Colleges to report student enrollment changes to the National Student Loan Data System ("NSLDS") within sixty days.
+Out of a sample of forty students with enrollment status changes, two students with a status change were not reported in a timely manner to the NSLDS.
+One student was never reported to the NSLDS and the other student took ninety-one days to report.